BLyndon/bayesian_methods/docs/_posts/2020-07-29-bayesian_inference.md

 The expressions in the numerator, we can read off from the tables above.
 The unknown marginal probability $$P(a=1)$$ on the other hand is fixed by the normalization constraint.

-The probability for a burglar after a phonecall is given by the marginalization over the earthquake variable $$e$$
+The probability for a burglar after a phone call is given by the marginalization over the earthquake variable $$e$$

 $$
     P(b|a=1) = \sum_{e={0,1}} P(b,e|a=1)